Richard Sherman bet on himself, and is returning to Super Bowl as a self-remade man

 He has needed every bit of it to transform into what he has become in the last two seasons with the 49ers: a self-remade man.
 His ascension was remarkable, but his comeback elevates him to another level of greatness.
 He did it while betting on himself more than most of his peers would.

 Sherman signed with San Francisco a day after the Seahawks released him in March 2018.
-It was a surprise for two reasons: The 49ers, previously a hated rival, were rebuilding; and Sherman negotiated the deal himself, with only the assistance of his wife, and signed a three-year, $39 million incentive-laden contract that included only a full guarantee of just $3 million.
+It was a surprise for two reasons: The 49ers, previously a hated rival, were rebuilding; and Sherman negotiated the deal himself, with only the assistance of his wife, and signed a three-year, $39 million incentive-laden contract that included a full guarantee of just $3 million.
 The deal was mocked throughout the league, by other players, by media members and by fans.
 Sherman, still recovering from the Achilles surgeries, fumed and used his anger to rehab with purpose.

 “He was determined not just to come back, but to be better than ever,” said his older brother, Branton Sherman.

-Sometimes, you forget Richard Sherman survived the streets of Compton, California, chose to play football at Stanford to make an academic statement in his community and graduated with a communications degree.
+Sometimes, you forget Richard Sherman survived the streets of Compton, Calif., chose to play football at Stanford to make an academic statement in his community and graduated with a communications degree.
 He is street-wise and book smart.
 He is savvy and stubborn.
 When he does something unconventional, he doesn’t do it casually, and so he understood the risks when he became his own agent.
 Actually, let’s not call it a risk.
 He always has hated the word.

 Years ago, I asked him about the risks he would take as a corner.
 He corrected me quickly.
 “You talk about risk like I’m out there being reckless,” Sherman said.
 “If I decide to jump a route or bait a quarterback, it’s something I’ve studied, thought about and weighed the consequences long before doing it.
-Don’t call it risky and assume that just by being an athlete I got away with it.
+Don’t call it risky and assume that just by being an athlete, I got away with it.
 I trust what I know.”

 That’s how Sherman negotiated that contract.
 That’s how he lives.
 He knew his body and felt he could maximize that contract, no matter how strange it looked.
 For most players, it would have been more comfortable to take more guaranteed money, even if it meant a lower average annual salary.
-Sherman gambled that he could earn most, if not all, of that $39 million.
+Sherman gambled he could earn most, if not all, of that $39 million.

 Two years later, the deal looks a lot better than it did when he signed it.
 This season, Sherman hit all of the incentives in his contract, earning $4 million by making the All-Pro team, being named to the Pro Bowl and playing 90% of the defense’s snaps.
 He celebrated by writing on Twitter, “Fans please find me all those ‘He negotiates a bad deal’ receipts … I wanna see something.”

 During this playoff run, Sherman has been mostly humble, with a few dashes of bravado to let people know he hasn’t forgotten those who doubted he would come back.
-In San Francisco, he has been able to show a little more versatility in defensive coordinator Robert Saleh’s system, mixing in more quarters and man-to-man schemes with the Cover 3 zone that he played so brilliantly for most of his time in Seattle.
+In San Francisco, he has been able to show a little more versatility in defensive coordinator Robert Saleh’s system, mixing in more quarters and man-to-man schemes with the Cover 3 zone he played so brilliantly for most of his time in Seattle.
 But he’s still the same multidimensional personality.

-“I get tired of hearing, ‘Oh, man, he’s a zone corner,” said Sherman, who engaged in a Twitter argument with former NFL star cornerback Darrelle Revis about this very subject.
+“I get tired of hearing, ‘Oh, man, he’s a zone corner,'” said Sherman, who engaged in a Twitter argument with former NFL star cornerback Darrelle Revis about this very subject.
 “I get tired of hearing the excuses for why I’m great.
 In the playoffs, in big games, I show up.
 I show up year in, year out, whether it’s 2011, 2012, 2013, 2014.
 Unless I tear my Achilles, I’m out there, and I’m doing my job at a high level.”

 A little more than a year ago, I visited with Sherman at the end of his first season with the 49ers.
 They were injured and awful, finishing out a 4-12 season.
 Sherman was healthy and effective coming off his surgeries, but he didn’t intercept a pass all season for the first time in his career.
 Defenses ignored him and exploited his younger teammates.
-He wasn’t frustrated, however.
+He wasn’t frustrated, though.
 He seemed almost content.
 He was more settled than I’ve ever seen Sherman.

-“The football will take care of itself,” Sherman.
+“The football will take care of itself,” Sherman said.
 “We’ll be fine.
 I’m just trying to keep Momma happy.
 Happy wife, happy life.”

 We talked about our children and transitioning our families to new cities.
 We talked about the personal conflicts of comfort versus experiencing new things.
-We talked about how he used to wear slippers to his weekly news conferences in Seattle, but now he had on sneakers.
+We talked about how he used to wear slippers to his weekly news conferences as a Seahawk, but now he had on sneakers.

 “Just changing it up for a little bit,” Sherman said.
 “I’m not an old dog, you know.”

-He is old enough to be the definitive great cornerback of this era, however.
+He is old enough to be the definitive great cornerback of this era, though.
 He is nearly a decade into his run, and he is still clinching NFC title games with flair.
 Now he has a chance to add a second championship to his Hall of Fame resume.

 “He is a legend,” rookie linebacker Dre Greenlaw, 22, said.
 “I have been watching Richard since I was a young kid and to be able to play with a guy like that is just special.”